 Definitions and Origins:

 The English language is full of collective nouns, also known as terms of venery.
-These are words used to describe a group of animals, and they often have interesting and historical origins.
-While many collective nouns are straightforward (a flock of birds, a herd of cows), others are more creative and evocative.
+So naturally, while many collective nouns are straightforward (a flock of birds, a herd of cows), others are more creative and evocative.
+Think about it: these are words used to describe a group of animals, and they often have interesting and historical origins.
 The terms used for groups of snakes fall into this latter category.

 - Bed: This term suggests a resting place, hinting at the often sedentary nature of snakes when they are not actively hunting.
 It implies a sense of dormancy or communal rest.